 Before you create (or recreate) a logo for your company!

 Whether it’s a new logo or a rebrand that you seek, before you even begin on a design, there are two core ingredients you need to have at hand.

 - Maintain an inspiration log – save pictures, colors, ads, logos, competitor logos – anything that catches your eye.
 Cluster your findings every few days and you will see patterns emerge – what attracts you and what doesn’t.
 This curation of logo inspiration on Pinterest is a great place to start.

 - Analyze your objective – what feelings do you want to evoke in the audience- comfort, security, confidence, joy, hope, power?
 Clean and crisp or warm and fuzzy?

 You might also like to read Make it Better – 5 Point Cheat Sheet for non-Designers.

-Armed with this research, whether you DIY your logo in Canva or work with a designer, here is a viability/feasibility/simple lens- your ultimate, concise, no fuss guide to nail down the logo for your business.
+Armed with this research, whether you DIY your logo in Canva or work with a designer, here is a simple lens.
+This is your ultimate, concise, no fuss guide to nail down the logo for your business.

 Follow these 7 rules for logo design to elevate your brand!

-Let these commandments be the footprint on which you base your logo related decisions – all the different elements outlined below, need to come together to create a great looking logo that also serves as your brand’s memorable signature.
+Let these commandments be the footprint on which you base your logo related decisions – all the different elements outlined below, need to come together to elevate your logo to serve as your brand’s memorable signature.
 Plus, great examples of logo design to inspire you.